Plugin and widget review guidelines

 - Please do not use developer error messages to communicate with end-users.

-- It should be clear to users that the plugin or widget they are installing does what they expected it to do.
+- Your plugin or widget should operate as described.
 Please include an accurate description, screenshot, or previews so that the users will not be surprised by any hidden functionality.

 - Design